UC Berkeley Shinjo Ito Postdoctoral Fellowship in Japanese Buddhism

 Applicants whose teaching and primary research interests are Buddhism in general should apply to the Shinjo Ito Postdoctoral Fellowship in Buddhist Studies(link is external), administered through the Center for Buddhist Studies(link is external) at UC Berkeley, rather than to the Shinjo Ito Fellowship in Japanese Buddhism.

-- Curriculum vitae, listing degrees, any publications, and teaching experience
+Curriculum Vitae - Your most recently updated C.V. listing degrees, any publications, and teaching experience

-- A personal statement of no more than 2,000 words outlining previous research (including dissertation), the research the applicant will undertake during the term of the fellowship, future professional goals, as well as any other information deemed relevant to the application
+Personal Statement - A personal statement of no more than 2000 words oudlining previous research (including dissertation), the research the applicant will undertake during the term of the fellowship, future professional goals, as well as any other information deemed relevant to the application.

-- Candidates who do not yet hold a Ph.D. but expect to by June 30, 2020, should supply a letter from their home institution confirming their schedule to completion
+Letter from home institution confirming schedule to completion of PhD - Candidates who do not yet hold a Ph.D, but expect to by June 30, 2020, should supply a letter from their home institution confirming their schedule to completion.

-All application materials, including letters of recommendation, must be submitted through AP Recruit.
 Hardcopy, faxed or emailed applications will not be accepted.
-The position is open until filled.
-Please direct any questions to the Center for Japanese Studies at firstname.lastname@example.org(link sends e-mail).
+The position will remain open until filled.
+Please direct any questions to Tessa Machida with the Center for Japanese Studies at firstname.lastname@example.org.